terrajobst/AspNetCore.Docs.es-es/aspnetcore/fundamentals/dependency-injection.md

     services.AddSingleton<Service2>();
     services.AddSingleton<ISomeService>(sp => new SomeServiceImplementation());

-    // container did not create instance so it will NOT dispose it services.AddSingleton<Service3>(new Service3());
+    // container didn't create instance so it will NOT dispose it services.AddSingleton<Service3>(new Service3());
     services.AddSingleton(new Service3());
 }
 ```

 > [!NOTE]
-> En la versión 1.0, el contenedor llama a dispose en *todos los* `IDisposable` objetos, incluso aquellos que no ha creado.
+> En la versión 1.0, el contenedor llama a dispose en *todos los* `IDisposable` objetos, incluso aquellos que no creó.

 ## <a name="replacing-the-default-services-container"></a>Reemplazar el contenedor de servicios predeterminado